 - Deborah Yonick -March 24, 2022

-The lab-grown diamond category has exploded on the consumer market in the last decade, particularly the past few years, positioning itself as an eco-friendly, sustainable alternative to natural diamonds.
+The lab-grown diamond category has exploded on the consumer market over the past decade, positioning itself as an eco-friendly, sustainable alternative to natural diamonds.
+But are lab-grown diamonds truly a more sustainable option than recycled natural diamonds?
+The answer may surprise you.

 - Deborah Yonick -March 15, 2022

-The broadest definition of recycled diamond is a natural diamond that was previously owned or manufactured and has re-entered the diamond supply chain to be repurposed for another piece of jewelry.
+The broadest definition of a recycled diamond is a natural diamond that was previously owned or manufactured and has re-entered the diamond supply chain to be repurposed for another piece of jewelry.
+Recycled diamonds are acquired in many ways — from consumer jewelry boxes, estate sales, bankruptcies, and inventory liquidations of collections that may never have made it to market.

 - Matt Cacioppo -March 03, 2022